24-days Top 5 National Parks Trip

 After breakfast you will depart for an interpretation walk on theme paths.
 You return to the eco lodge for lunch.
-Then you have time to rest or swim in the lake before you make another walk in the area.
-In the evening after dinner you can go in a canoe on the lake to see amphibians, night birds and the glistening eyes of alligators.
+Then you have time to rest or to swim in the lake before you make another walk in the area.
+In the evening, after dinner, you will take a trip on the lake by canoe to see amphibians, night birds and the gleaming eyes of alligators.

 Day 12: N.P.
 Madidi (250 m)

 You will then go by canoe along the shores of the lake to see birds, monkeys and the tropical vanilla plant.

 In the evening you will enjoy a dinner with typical fish dishes and folk music and dance.

 Day 13: N.P.
 Madidi - La Paz (3,600 m)

 On this last day of the tour, you will have an early breakfast and then walk to the little port of Chalalán on the Tuíchi River.
 By boat you will return to Rurrenabaque.
 On the way you will certainly see many bird species again.
 Then you will be taken to the airport for your flight to La Paz.

 Day 14: La Paz - Uyuni (3,600 m)